HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## Procedure

-You will create a realm, a user, client scopes, and  client.
+You creates a realm, a user, client scopes, and client.

 1. Login to Keycloak.
 2. Click the `Master` dropdown and click **Create Realm**.